 There’s also a great “Quitting Protection” course included that will keep the students motivated so they won’t give up learning during their GED preparation.

 One more thing about the calculator.
-The Texas Instruments TI 30 can be used not only on the second portion of the GED Math portion, but also during the Science and Social Studies sub-exams.
+The Texas Instruments TI 30 can be used not only on the second portion of the GED Math portion but also during the Science and Social Studies sub-exams.

 If taken at a Wisconsin test center, the GED exam allows you to use the hand-held device.
-If you take the GED exam online, there’ll be an embedded, on-screen version of the TI-30 XS that works identical to the hand-held version.
+If you take the GED exam online, there’ll be an embedded, on-screen version of the TI-30 XS that works identically to the hand-held version.
 So learning how to work with the TI-30 XS calculator has made passing the GED exam a lot easier.